pivotal/workstation-setup/README.md

 * Add `keycastr`as a common application
 * Move the dock to the right side of the screen
 * Added `nvm` to the nodejs install scripts
+* Remove any global NPM packages.
+Those are bad.
+* Install yarn when installing node.js

 The original README from Pivotal is below: